TL;DR

 - Which "unique" features are actually used by valuable segments?

 This is the core competitive-intelligence move.
-Instead of asking only "what do competitors offer?" you ask "what does our best-fit usage behavior reveal about where we actually win?"
+Instead of asking only "what do competitors offer?" you ask "which jobs, workflows, and feature meanings survive when real customer behavior and market comparison are forced into the same frame?"

 Pattern 1: Wrong-Fit Demand Shows Up in Usage Before It Shows Up in Positioning

 One of the most valuable things usage data can do is tell you who should probably not be the center of your positioning.
-In the healthcare SaaS analysis, the "Patient Communication & Reminders" job looked active enough to matter.
-But it retained at just 7.2%.
+But that only works when usage is checked against the rest of the research stack.

-This matters competitively because a weak-fit segment often distorts roadmap and messaging.
-The team sees demand for communication features and assumes that is the next wedge.
-But the retention layer says something else: this may be a segment competitors serve better than you do.
+This matters competitively because weak-fit demand can distort both roadmap and messaging.
+The team sees loud demand for one capability and assumes that is the obvious wedge.
+But the full research stack says something else: some jobs are core, some are segment-critical, and some belong in a narrower sales track instead of the headline position.

 Pattern 2: Power Users Reveal the Shape of the Moat